-Review
+84. Review

-84.-(1) A tenderer may apply to the Director to review the public procurement procedure where -

-- (a) the public procurement procedure is not carried out in accordance with this Act; - (b) the tenderer has incurred loss or is likely to incur loss due to paragraph (a). - (2) An application for review under subsection (1) shall - - (a) be in writing; - (b) specify the reasons for making the application; - (c) be accompanied by a statement of case together with any witness statement referred to in subsection (3); and - (d) be made within thirty days of the contravention or loss. - (3) A statement of case shall contain precisely and concisely - - (a) the facts of the case; - (b) the issues under dispute and the arguments relating to such dispute and arguments; - (c) submissions on any point of law; and - (d) other submissions on the case.

-(4) The tenderer shall, at the time of his or her application for review, submit to the procuring entity a copy of the application.

-(5) An applicant shall pay the prescribed non-refundable fee for processing the application.

-(6) Where an application for review is made under this section, the procurement procedures shall be suspended until the review is heard and determined.

-(7) The suspension under subsection (6) does not apply where the procuring entity certifies that urgent public interest considerations require the procurement procedure to proceed.

-(8) A certificate issued by a procuring entity under subsection (7) -
+- (1) A tenderer may make an application to the Director to review the public procurement procedure if $\boldsymbol{-}$ - (a) an assessment is not made within the time specified under section 83B; or - (b) the tenderer is dissatisfied with the assessment of the procuring entity under section 83B; and - (c) the public procurement procedure is not carried out in accordance with this Act; or - (d) the tenderer has incurred loss or is likely to incur loss under paragraph(b).

+- (2) An application for review under subsection (1) shall - (a) be in writing; - (b) specify the reasons for making the application; - (c) be accompanied by a statement of case together with any witness statement referred to in subsection (3); and - (d) be made within 30 days of the knowledge of the contravention or loss.
+(Amended by Act 13 of 2020) - (3) A statement of case shall contain precisely and concisely - (a) the facts of the case; - (b) the issues under dispute and the arguments relating to such dispute and arguments; - (c) submissions on any point of law; and - (d) other submissions on the case. - (4) The tenderer shall, at the time of his or her application for review, submit to the procuring entity a copy of the application. - (5) An applicant shall pay the prescribed non-refundable fee for processing the application. - (6) Where an application for review is made under this section, the procurement procedures shall be suspended until the review is heard and determined. - (7) The suspension under subsection (6) does not apply where the procuring entity certifies that urgent public interest considerations require the procurement procedure to proceed. - (8) A certificate issued by a procuring entity under subsection (7) - (a) must expressly state the grounds of the urgent public interest considerations and shall be made a part of the record of the public procurement procedure; - (b) is binding on the Director and the public procurement procedure must proceed unless an application for leave to seek a judicial review is successful. - (9) The Director, after consultation with an independent expert - (a) shall make a decision under this section within 60 days; - (b) may dismiss an application for review or may, if he or she determines that there is merit in it, do one or more of the following -

-- (a) must expressly state the grounds of the urgent public interest considerations and shall be made a part of the record of the public procurement procedure; - (b) is binding on the Director and the public procurement procedure must proceed unless an application for leave to seek a judicial review is successful. - (9) The Director - - (a) shall make a decision under this section within sixty days; - (b) may dismiss an application for review or may, if he or she determines that there is merit in it, do one or more of the following - - (i) prohibit the procuring entity from acting or deciding in an unauthorised manner or from following an incorrect public procurement procedure, - (ii) order the annulment in whole or in part of any unauthorised act or decision of the procuring entity, - (iii) order a re-evaluation of the tenders or a review of the decision for an award, specifying the grounds for such recommendation, or - (iv) order payment of reasonable costs incurred in participating in the tendering procedure where a legally binding contract has been awarded which, in the opinion of the Director, should have been awarded to the applicant.
+- (i) prohibit the procuring entity from acting or deciding in an unauthorised manner or from following an incorrect public procurement procedure, - (ii) order the annulment in whole or in part of any unauthorised act or decision of the procuring entity, - (iii) order a re-evaluation of the tenders or a review of the decision for an award, specifying the grounds for such recommendation, or - (iv) order payment of reasonable costs incurred in participating in the tendering procedure where a legally binding contract has been awarded which, in the opinion of the Director, should have been awarded to the applicant.

-PART III PUBLIC PROCUREMENT CONTRACT
+PART 3 PUBLIC PROCUREMENT CONTRACT

-Contents of public procurement contract
+85. Contents of public procurement contract